 If you think that your circumstance is what’s stopping you from being happy, think again

 You may think that changing the situation that you’re currently in will make you feel happier.
-Perhaps, you would think that becoming richer will make you happier, or increasing your income money will finally give you the peace and security you’ve been waiting for, it doesn’t actually work for all people.
+Perhaps, you would think that becoming richer will make you happier.
+Or increasing your income money will finally make you more satisfied in life.
+It doesn’t actually work for all people.

 An article by John Rampton featured a Princeton study that says, “having a higher income increases happiness but only up to about $75,000 per year.”